 A website for a business is a personal reflection of the essence of that business.
 Whiz-bang gadgets are cool, but if they don’t reflect the client, they’re a distraction.
 Likewise, if we’re seeking the cash cow, we’re going to lose sight of the opportunity to be part of greatness.
 The hunt for unicorns is not so simple as listening to someone else’s’ marketing pitch, paying into their system, scoffing at “bottom of the barrel clients,” and watching your business be successful.
 Still, if you want to give someone else your $ to give you bad ideas for building a business, that’s the kind of decisions you’re paying yourself to make.

-Arguably, you have the ideas backwards on this.
-This whole deceptive marketing platform – playing into your anxiety and frustration is cashing in on you having it backwards.
-The whole pitch is to get you chasing unicorns and shelling out cash the whole time.
+Arguably, you have the ideas backward on this.
+This whole deceptive marketing platform – playing into your anxiety and frustration is cashing in on you having it backward.
+The whole pitch is to get you chasing unicorns and shelling out money the whole time.
 You should be creating deep value, intense, supportive relationships with your clients.
-You should be providing them more value than they’re paying for.
-And you may not realize it, that by doing this you may be a big part of their success.
+You should be providing them more value than they expect and can afford.
+And by doing this you may be a big part of their success.

 Successful Clients are Ever-Green Clients